October 14, 2024

 Best for: National bank with free checking

-U.S. Bank is one of the largest banks with more than 2,000 branches across the country.
+U.S. Bank is one of the largest banks with 2,900+ branches.
 It doesn't have one in Michigan, but it could still be a great option because it's one of the few national banks with a free business checking account.

 The Silver Business Checking Account has no monthly fees or minimum balance requirements.
-It has no-fee transactions at more than 4,500 U.S. Bank ATMs across the country and no surcharge fees at MoneyPass® Network ATMs.
+It has no-fee transactions at 4,700+ U.S. Bank ATMs across the country and no surcharge fees at MoneyPass® Network ATMs.
 So even if you don't live near a branch, ATMs are still convenient.

 And if the Silver account doesn't have what you're looking for, U.S. Bank has four other business checking accounts, including a non-profit account.